 - a written nomination (500 words max.) by the candidate’s master’s thesis supervisor explicitly addressing how the master’s thesis meets the EAC Thesis Award requirements;

-- an executive summary written by the student (750 words max.) that includes how the thesis addresses the year’s competition topic, identifies the thesis’s potential scholarly contributions and practical applications, and highlights what sets the thesis apart from existing studies;
+- an executive summary written by the student (500 – 750 words in length) that addresses how the thesis speaks to the EAC’s mission and objectives, identifies the thesis’s potential scholarly contributions and practical applications, and highlights what sets the thesis apart from existing studies;

 - the master’s thesis itself.

 Before submission, candidates must first ensure their thesis meets the following criteria:

 - The thesis should relate to the EAC’s mission and objectives;

 - The thesis is from the 2017–18, 2018–19, or 2019–20 academic year;

 - The thesis has been awarded a mark of 8/10 or more (or equivalent, e.g., 16/20 or more, or an ‘A’);